NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 **NOTE 2**

 The level-2 device drivers introduced a new standard for subdirectories
-- other methods which were implemented in the past are not be recognised in this book.
+- other methods which were implemented in the past are not recognised in this (e)book.

 **NOTE 3**